 Max Height: 62 inches

 Just because this is one of the cheapest rifle monopod shooting sticks on the market doesn’t mean that it’s shoddy.
 On the contrary, this monopod is constructed of aluminum alloys that can take a beating without letting you down.

-It takes a little longer to fully deploy this monopod because you must unlock each section with a plastic tab; however, it’s leg locks will work well if you don’t need to set up for an ultra-quick shot.
+It takes a little longer to fully deploy this monopod and adjust your shot since you must unlock each section with a plastic tab; however, it’s leg locks will work well if you don’t need to set up for an ultra-quick shot.

 This entry-level shooting monopod is as practical as it gets, so there’s no reason to break the bank if you’re looking for something compact and straightforward.
 Weighing in just over half a pound, the $30 Scout M62 makes an excellent option for those looking to cut ounces and save a few bucks in the process.

 - Cons: Can be tedious to unlock each section’s tab